nflaig/loopback4-migration/README.md

 [![Downloads][npm-downloads-badge]][npm-package]
 [![Total Downloads][npm-total-downloads-badge]][npm-package]

-Migration component that can be used by all applications build with Loopback 4 to manage migration tasks such as database updates.
+Migration component that can be used by all applications build with LoopBack 4 to manage migration tasks such as database updates.

 It provides a common interface to implement custom migration scripts and automatically handles